Hang 'Em High: Reception

 It was praised by critics, including Arthur Winsten of the New York Post, who described Hang 'Em High as "a Western of quality, courage, danger and excitement."
 Variety gave the film a negative review, calling it "a poor American-made imitation of a poor Italian-made imitation of an American-made western."
 George Tashman wrote in Berkeley Gazette that it was, "all intents and purposes," an "apple pie" western, "a Spaghetti Western made in Hollywood."

-As of February 2022, Hang 'Em High has a 92% freshness rating on Rotten Tomatoes.
+As of April 2025, Hang 'Em High has a 92% freshness rating on Rotten Tomatoes.

+Legacy

+The song "Hang 'Em High" by American rock band My Chemical Romance is named after the film.